loris-imageserver/loris/README.md

 Installation Instructions
 -------------------------
-Theses instructions are known to work on Ubuntu 12.04 or greater and Python 2.6.3 or greater (but less than 3.0.0).
+These instructions are known to work on Ubuntu 12.04 or greater and Python 2.6.3 or greater (but less than 3.0.0).
 See below for some help with RedHat/CentOS and Debian.

 **Do Not!** Run `setup.py` until you've read the following:

  * [Install Dependencies](doc/dependencies.md)